PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Instructions/Chapter11/AppSec/GoogleCloud/README.md

 ## Objectives

--  Describe and implement data security in Google Cloud
+-  Describe and implement application security in Google Cloud

 ## Prerequisites